Médaille

 Certains verbes peuvent être suivis de l’infinitif ou du gérondif : les deux formes sont acceptées.

-On pourra donc utiliser l’un ou l’autre pour les verbes begin / start [commencer aˋ]\footnotesize{\textcolor{#A9A9A9}{\text{[commencer à]}}}, continue [continuer]\footnotesize{\textcolor{#A9A9A9}{\text{[continuer]}}}, intend [avoir l’intention de]\footnotesize{\textcolor{#A9A9A9}{\text{[avoir l’intention de]}}}, prefer [preˊfeˊrer]\footnotesize{\textcolor{#A9A9A9}{\text{[préférer]}}} et l’expression cannot bear [ne pas supporter de]\footnotesize{\textcolor{#A9A9A9}{\text{[ne pas supporter de]}}}.
+On pourra donc utiliser l’un ou l’autre pour les verbes begin / start $\footnotesize{\textcolor{#A9A9A9}{\text{[commencer à]}}}$, continue $\footnotesize{\textcolor{#A9A9A9}{\text{[continuer]}}}$, intend $\footnotesize{\textcolor{#A9A9A9}{\text{[avoir l’intention de]}}}$, prefer $\footnotesize{\textcolor{#A9A9A9}{\text{[préférer]}}}$ et l’expression cannot bear $\footnotesize{\textcolor{#A9A9A9}{\text{[ne pas supporter de]}}}$.

-I prefer to stay here. \rightarrow Je préfère rester ici.
+I prefer to stay here. $\rightarrow$ Je préfère rester ici.

-I prefer staying here. \rightarrow Je préfère rester ici.
+I prefer staying here. $\rightarrow$ Je préfère rester ici.